ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

 Trigger retrieval when language model can not provide correct answers.
 Therefore, many work focuses on **determining whether the model can provide a correct answer.**

+> :star: represents the same series of papers

 ## LMs' Perception of Their Knowledge Boundaries

 These methods focus on determining whether the model can provide a correct answer but do not perform adaptive Retrieval-Augmented Generation (RAG).

+### Survey or Foundation Papers

+These papers are surveys or fairly comprehensive foundational studies.

+- [Anthropic] [Language Models (Mostly) Know What They Know](https://arxiv.org/abs/2207.05221) *Saurav Kadavath et.al.* 11 Jul 2022

+  > Study whether language models can evaluate the validity of their own claims and predict which questions they will be able to answer correctly

+- [Survey] [Know Your Limits: A Survey of Abstention in Large Language Models](https://arxiv.org/abs/2407.18418) *Bingbing Wen et.al.* 25 Jul 2024

+  > Introduce a framework to examine abstention from three perspectives: the query, the model, and human values.
+We organize the literature on abstention methods, benchmarks, and evaluation metrics using this framework, and discuss merits and limitations of prior work

+- [Survey] [A Survey on the Honesty of Large Language Models](https://arxiv.org/abs/2409.18786) *Siheng Li et.al.* 27 Sep 2024

+  > A survey on the honesty of LLMs, covering its clarification, evaluation approaches, and strategies for improvement

 ### White-box Investigation